So you’ve made up your mind: you want to open a gym. But do you know what it takes to accomplish your dream?

 At this stage of the process, Google is your friend.
 There’s a wealth of business plan templates on the web that you can use as inspiration for your own business.
 Consider your fitness business plan as a written guide for all your next steps.

-Do some market research on what type of gyms will be successful in 2021 and be prepared to adapt and improvise when you put that business plan into action.
+Do some market research on what type of gyms will be successful and be prepared to adapt and improvise when you put that business plan into action.

 Determine Your Pricing Strategy